 - individuals in specific posts at audited bodies that have opted into PSAA’s national auditor appointment scheme, in connection with PSAA’s responsibilities as a specified appointing person under the Local Audit and Accountability Act 2014;

-- individuals in specific posts at audited bodies for which PSAA has appointed an auditor under the transitional arrangements made by the Secretary of State for Housing, Communities and Local Government;
+- individuals in specific posts at audited bodies for which PSAA has appointed an auditor under the transitional arrangements made by the Secretary of State for Levelling Up, Housing, and Communities;

 - individuals in organisations that are key stakeholders for PSAA, in connection with its statutory responsibilities;